 upGrad Education Pvt.
 Ltd. is offering an exclusive course in software development specialization in DevOps, which makes the aspirants ready to get absorbed in big IT giants.

-upGrad’s PG Diploma in Software Development Specialization in DevOps is a carefully designed online course segregated into 12 months.
+upGrad’s Executive PG Program in Software Development Specialization in Big Data is a carefully designed online course segregated into 12 months.

 In this curriculum, you will